sonertari/SSLproxy/README.md

 SSLproxy implements a number of defenses against mechanisms which would normally prevent MitM attacks or make them more difficult.
 SSLproxy can deny OCSP requests in a generic way.
-For HTTP and HTTPS connections, SSLproxy removes response headers for HPKP in order to prevent server-instructed public key pinning, for HSTS to avoid the strict transport security restrictions, and Alternate Protocols to prevent switching to QUIC/SPDY.
+For HTTP and HTTPS connections, SSLproxy mangles headers to prevent server-instructed public key pinning (HPKP), avoid strict transport security restrictions (HSTS), and prevent switching to QUIC/SPDY, HTTP/2 or WebSockets (Upgrade, Alternate Protocols).
 HTTP compression, encodings and keep-alive are disabled to make the logs more readable.

 Another reason to disable persistent connections is to reduce file descriptor usage.
 Accordingly, connections are closed if they remain idle for a certain